 Thrift store shopping has been my personal number one way to update my wardrobe on a budget.

-Both of these online shopping platforms are bringing preowned item shopping online.
-Now there are still plenty of thrift stores that you can purchase from online.
+Poshmark and Mercari are bringing preowned item shopping online!
+Now, there are still plenty of thrift stores that you can purchase from online.
 But these two apps have the added bonus of allowing you to sell your items that you no longer want.
 Donating to thrift stores is great, don’t get me wrong.
 However, some items still retain a high value rate.
 And what better way to expense your next purchase than by selling some items first to make it happen.

 I have used Poshmark before to create amazing Disney Bounds.
 The ability to search the app for the EXACT thing that I need and in the size that I wear is just not something I can do at a thrift store.
 Plus I also sold lots of items on the app and turned around to use those funds to buy items through the app.
 Overall a great experience and again, all the same sustainability advantages!

 Also think about clearing out your old jewelry too.
 It may be a great way to grab a little bit of extra income.
 You might want to sell your diamonds or old necklaces that just aren’t your style anymore.
 You jewelry box is sure to feel less crowded, and even better, your purse will be heavier too!

 Do you have stylish friends?
 What about a sibling or two?
 Or a parent that is looking to get rid of something in their closet?
 GOOD!
 Then that means you now have access to calling dibs on items that they may want to give up!

 Let your friends and family know that if they plan on giving anything away to let you know first.
 Tell them that you would love to look through their items to see if there is anything that you would like.
 I know that I definitely have a few friends who have pieces in their wardrobe that I would love to snag if given the opportunity.
 Odds are they will definitely let you riffle through anything they plan on giving away.

 But remember to be courteous.
 Always offer to buy the pieces from them.
 Don’t assume that they will give it to you for free.